 Application Requirements and Process

-Interested applicants for the potions in out Tokyo office should click "Tokyo Office" below (those applications for the positions in our Tokyo office should click "Apply" below and fill in the application form and upload a resume and a legal writing sample in English.*For those who are interested in working at our offices in Osaka and Nagoya, please note your location preference in the application form.
+Interested applicants for positions in our Tokyo office should click "Apply" below and fill in the application form and upload a resume and a legal writing sample in English.*For those who are interested in working at our offices in Osaka and Nagoya, please note your location preference in the application form.

-Positions at Oversea Offices
+Positions at Overseas Offices

 AMT also hires non-Japan qualified lawyers to work in its overseas offices in Beijing, Shanghai, Singapore, Hanoi, Ho Chi Minh, Bangkok and associated firms in Hong Kong and Jakarta.

 Lawyers in overseas offices are involved in the full range of international deals and cross border transactions, and also assist international and Japanese clients on specific legal issues, including M&A, corporate, restructuring, disputes, finance, crisis management, regulatory, competition law, labor, bankruptcy and insolvency, IP, and trade.